Insulation will be compulsory in all rental homes from 1 July 2019.

 Other exceptions to insulation requirements

-Other situations in which landlords may be excepted from the insulation requirements are:
+Other situations in which rental properties may be excepted from the insulation requirements are:

 - Where within 12 months of the start of a tenancy, the landlord intends to demolish or substantially rebuild all or part of the property.
 In this case the landlord must, if requested, provide evidence of having applied for the necessary resource consent and/or building consent for the redevelopment or building work.